 Gartner views no-code as a subset of low-code technology solutions.

-If you are still wondering where to start, here is a list of key considerations for no-code strategy that you can use.
+If you are still wondering where to start, here is a list of key considerations for low-code strategy that you can use.

 1. HYBRID APPROACH

 First and foremost, consider taking a "Hybrid" approach.
-It is a mix of in-house app development as well as app development using a no-code platform.
+It is a mix of in-house app development as well as app development using a low-code platform.

 For instances where you are concerned about IP, complexity of the system or business criticality then you can choose to build it from scratch in-house.
 Apart from owning your source code, this will also give you the option of going with the tech stack of your choice.

-Applications that help you increase operational efficiency, need to be built fast and are expected to be easy to maintain, should be built using a no-code platform.
-Process automation, digitization of manual processes, user-friendly flows and workflow definitions can be taken up with a no-code platform.
+Applications that help you increase operational efficiency, need to be built fast and are expected to be easy to maintain, should be built using a low-code platform.
+Process automation, digitization of manual processes, user-friendly flows and workflow definitions can be taken up with a low-code platform.